yauj/Husky/README.md

 Additionally, specify the `defaultValue` of a fader, to force the fader to start at a certain position.
 This value should be a number between 0 and 127.

-### talkbackChannel
+### talkback

+Different values related to talkback.

+#### destination

+Which destination to use for IEM talkback enable/disable.
+One of either `A` or `B`.

+#### channel

 This is the channel that FOH talkback is being sent through.
 Applicable because FOH Talkback Channel is sent to IEM Mixer.
-If only a single mixer is specified, then `talkbackDestination` is expected, which should be either `A` or `B`.
+Should be in a format similar to `/ch/01`.

+#### link

+Whether to link buttons on the FOH mixer with the mute of the talkback channel in the IEM mixer.
+Only applicable for 2 mixer application.

 ### luckyAutoMix